 salt and freshly ground black pepper

-Heat the oil and butter in a saucepan.
-Toast the cumin seeds for a minute or two until popping and fragrant.
-Add the onion and sauté for about 6 minutes.
-Add the garlic and cook for a further 2 minutes.
+Heat the oil in a saucepan.
+Add the cumin seeds and toast for 2 minutes until fragrant.
+Add the onion and sauté for about over a low heat until softened, about 6 minutes.
+Add the garlic and cook for a further minute.
 Stir in the coriander, turmeric and chilli flakes.
-Dry toast for a just a minute to intensify the flavours, but be careful not to scorch or burn them.
 Add the lentils, tomatoes, tomato paste, sugar and vegetable stock.
 Season lightly with salt and pepper.
-Place the lid on and simmer for around 40 minutes or until the liquid has been absorbed by the lentils.
+Simmer for around 40 minutes or until the liquid has been absorbed.

-Stir the dahl several times during the cooking time to prevent the lentils from sticking to the base of the pan.
+Stir the dahl several times during the cooking time.
 Check the seasoning and adjust if necessary.
-Add a squeeze of fresh lemon or lime juice to clarify and lift the flavour.
+Add a squeeze of fresh lemon or lime juice to lift the flavour.

 While the dahl is cooking, preheat the oven to 200º C. Line a baking tray with parchment paper.
 Cut the cauliflower into 1.5cm thick steaks.
 Lay on the tray and drizzle with olive oil.
 Season with salt and pepper and roast for 15-18 minutes until tender, but not completely soft.
 You still want the cauliflower to have a little bite to it.